CaldeCrack/pixel_art/README.md

 ### Example

-Using the [001.txt](https://github.com/shinya/pokemon-terminal-art/blob/main/fullcolor/bw/001.txt) file that comes with the repo we will display a **Bulbasaur** in the terminal.
+Using the [001.txt](https://github.com/shinya/pokemon-terminal-art/blob/main/fullcolor/bw/001.txt) file that comes with the repo it will display a **Bulbasaur** in the terminal.

 ```
 txa w 001.txt bulbasaur -a Bulbasaur BULBASAUR -d "🌿 The first pokemon of the pokedex 🌿"